Calibrating Verbalized Confidence with Self-Generated Distractors: Distractor-Normalized Coherence ( )

+For each question, we generate 10 claims, so the total confidence is a number from 0 to 10.
+In \cref{sec:method}, we specify how the distractors are generated and how we avoid overcounting redundant answers in the total confidence (\cref{eq:nvc}).
+The total confidence $\beta(C)$ computed here matches how the NVC method and the NVC component of \method (but with fewer distractors) will be computed for our main experiments in \cref{sec:expts}.

-\myparagraph{Results.} In \cref{fig:distr-normalization-factor}, we first observe that many incorrect answers are assigned a confidence near 0, suggesting epistemic humility.
+\myparagraph{Results.} In \cref{fig:distr-normalization-factor}, we first observe that some incorrectly answered questions have a total confidence near 0, suggesting some epistemic humility.
 Even so, the incorrect distribution is heavy-tailed, resulting in a higher mean and median than the correct distribution.
 These results are consistent with our hypothesis that LLMs are more prone to accepting claims that they are epistemically uncertain about.
+To explain why the model experiences suggestibility even on correct instances (shown by the substantial proportion of correct instances with a total confidence greater than 1), we note that educated guesses can often be correct while still bearing epistemic uncertainty.
+Despite our usage of correctness as a noisy proxy of epistemic certainty, we identify the clear trend that the model tends to report higher confidence on claims for incorrectly answered questions.
+We verify the same trend on SimpleQA \citep{wei2024measuringshortformfactualitylarge} and biography generation \citep{min2023factscorefinegrainedatomicevaluation} in Appendix~\ref{app:preliminary-study-extended}.